sok-og-skriv/sok-og-skriv-web/arkiv/en/writing/disseminating-your-thesis.md

 # Disseminating your thesis

 Disseminating your results is a part of the academic process.
 You can do it by presenting papers at conferences or seminars, producing posters, and, of course, publishing in journals and books.
-You may choose to disseminate your masters' thesis by including it in your institution’s electronic archives (called self-archiving).
+You may choose to disseminate your masters' thesis by including it in your institution's electronic archives (called self-archiving).
 In doing so, you make it available worldwide for free download to anyone who has access to the Internet.

 # Written presentations